opoo/opoopress.com/en/source/index.md

 - [Github Pages](/en/docs/github-pages/)

 # Getting Started
-The first package has be released.
-It's easy to set up and deploy.

 Stable releases are available from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Corg.opoo.press), and snapshot builds are available from the [Sonatype OSS snapshots repository](https://oss.sonatype.org/index.html#nexus-search;quick~org.opoo.press).
 Click the button below to know how to use them.